Karnak

 SOP Filter SOP Filter

-8. Enable the destination
+8. Enable the Destination

-9. Action buttons
+9. Action Buttons

-Three actions are available:
+Three actions are available to manage the destination:

-• Delete: deletes the selected destination
+Delete Permanently deletes the selected destination

-STOW Destination
+Creating a STOW Destination

 Creation source Creation source

-1. Destination parameters
+1. Destination Parameters

-Basic Auth drawing
+Basic Auth

 Generated headers: